Brightline5/.replit/DEPLOYMENT.md

 This script:
 - Builds the client and outputs to `dist/public/`
-- Builds the server and outputs to `dist/index.js`
+- Builds the server and outputs to `dist/index.js` using esbuild
 - Both are required for the production server to work correctly

 ### Option 2: Update package.json